TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab5.md

 Note that sets of names behave like multisets.
 For example, `X diff Y` where `X` contains two `x`s and `Y` contains one `x` will result in a set with one `x`.

-Error messages on `subseteq` and `distinct` constraints, can use two special keywords.
+Error messages on `subseteq` and `distinct` constraints can use two special keywords.
 The position can be `@NAMES`, in which case the error will appear on the relevant names.
 In a formatted message `NAME` can be used to insert the name in the message.